-Subject Combined GCSE Criteria Art & Design: Fine Art 6 in Art Biology 77 in Combined Science or 7,6,6 in Separate Science and 6 in Mathematics Business 6 in Business if studied Chemistry 77 in Combined Science or 7,6,6 in Separate Science and 6 in Mathematics Computer Science 6 in Computer Science if studied and 7 in Mathematics Drama & Theatre Studies 6 in Drama if studied Economics 6 in English Language or Literature and 6 in Mathematics English Literature 6 in English Language and English Literature or an average of 6 from both subjects Fashion & Textiles 5 in either Textiles or Product Design French 6 in French Further Mathematics (must be studied with A-level Mathematics) 8 or above in Mathematics Geography 6 in Geography History 6 in History Mathematics 7 in Mathematics Media Studies 6 in Media if studied Music ^^ 6 in Music and at least grade 5 in theory Physical Education 5 in PE if studied or 6 in a Science subject Physics 6 in Mathematics and 7 7 in Combined Science or 6 in Mathematics & 7, 6, 6 in Separate Science Politics 6 in English Language and 6 in a Humanities subject Product Design 5 in either Product Design, Graphics or Textiles Psychology 6 in a Science subject and 6 in English Language and Mathematics Religious Studies 6 in Religious Studies (full course) if studied or 6 in History or Geography or English Language or Literature Sociology 6 in Sociology if studied Spanish 6 in Spanish
+Subject Combined GCSE Criteria Art & Design: Fine Art 6 in Art Biology 77 in Combined Science or 7,6,6 in Separate Science (with 7 or above in Biology), 6 in Mathematics and 6 in English Language Business 6 in Business if studied Chemistry 77 in Combined Science or 7,6,6 in Separate Science (with 7 or above in Chemistry), 6 in Mathematics and 6 in English Language Computer Science 6 in Computer Science if studied and 7 in Mathematics Drama & Theatre Studies ^^ 6 in Drama if studied Economics 6 in English Language or Literature and 6 in Mathematics English Literature 6 in English Language and English Literature or an average of 6 from both subjects Fashion & Textiles ^^ 5 in either Textiles or Product Design French 6 in French Further Mathematics (must be studied with A-level Mathematics) 8 or above in Mathematics Geography 6 in Geography History 6 in History Mathematics 7 in Mathematics Media Studies 6 in Media if studied Music ^^ 6 in Music and at least grade 5 in theory Physics 77 in Combined Science or 7,6,6 in Separate Science (with 7 or above in Physics), 6 in Mathematics and 6 in English Language Politics 6 in English Language and 6 in a Humanities subject Product Design 5 in either Product Design, Graphics or Textiles Psychology 6 in a Science subject and 6 in English Language and Mathematics Religion, Philosophy & Ethics 6 in Religious Studies (full course) if studied or 6 in History or Geography or English Language or Literature Sociology 6 in English Language and a 6 in Sociology if studied Spanish 6 in Spanish

-- Music may run if sufficient numbers choose the subject.
-Some years there are insufficient student numbers. - Courses and options are subject to alteration and cancellation. - Subjects chosen for A-level must be studied at GCSE unless otherwise indicated. - Provisional offers are made based on predicted grades. - The school may also run the BTEC Level 3 National Extended Diploma in Business.
-As with Music this will be subject to sufficient numbers choosing the subject.
-The entry requirements are 5 or more GCSE grades 9-4, including English Language & Mathematics and a 4 in Business if studied.
-For this particular course current Year 11 students will be given priority of places.
+- Music, Drama & Theatre Studies and Fashion & Textiles may run if sufficient numbers choose the subject.
+Some years there are insufficient student numbers. - Courses and options are subject to alteration or cancellation and Ashmole Academy reserves the right to change an academic offer if numbers for a specific subject do not meet the threshold, after discussion with the candidate. - Subjects chosen for A-level must be studied at GCSE unless otherwise indicated. - Provisional offers are made based on predicted grades. - The school may also run the BTEC Level 3 National Extended Diploma in Business.
+The entry criteria is five or more GCSE grades 9-4, including English Language & Mathematics and a 4 in Business if studied.
+For this course, current Year 11 students will be given priority of places.

-Throughout my Ashmole experience I have felt fully supported and the teaching has been inspiring" YEAR 13 STUDENT
+Throughout my Ashmole experience I have felt fully supported and the teaching has been inspiring"

+YEAR 13 STUDENT